-The project itself involves the construction of a luxury home, designed with all the latest new home advantages and decorated in the finest design traditions.
-Funds are raised through home tours, corporate and individual sponsorships, and activities leading up to the tours, which take place in the spring every other year.
+The project itself involved the construction of a luxury home, designed with all the latest new home advantages and decorated in the finest design traditions.
+Funds were raised through home tours, corporate and individual sponsorships, and activities leading up to the tours, which took place in the spring every other year.

-"The Pink Ribbon House project has been an amazing vehicle for the Smith Breast Center in terms of increasing community awareness of what in 2003 was a new breast cancer clinical care and research program in Houston,” said Dr. Kent Osborne, director of the Smith Breast Center.
+"The Pink Ribbon House project has been an amazing vehicle for the Smith Breast Center in terms of increasing community awareness of what in 2003 was a new breast cancer clinical care and research program in Houston,” said Dr. Kent Osborne, director of the Dan L Duncan Comprehensive Cancer Center.
 "It has also provided funding to support our missions of research and community outreach, especially the underserved."

-Pink Ribbon Housesm was the brainchild of Royce Hassell, a Houston builder who wanted to offer his own personal touch to fundraising efforts in honor of his wife, Silvia, a breast cancer survivor.
+Pink Ribbon Houses was the brainchild of Royce Hassell, a Houston builder who wanted to offer his own personal touch to fundraising efforts in honor of his wife, Silvia, a breast cancer survivor.

 Description: The 2012 Pink Ribbon House depicts the style of a French country home set in Memorial's Hunters Creek Village.

 Builder: Levitt Partnership, Ltd.